haproxy/haproxy/doc/internals/mworker.md

 At this time HAProxy still had a multi-process model, and the way haproxy is working was incompatible with the daemon mode.

-Systemd is compatible with traditionnal forking services, but somehow HAProxy is different.
+Systemd is compatible with traditional forking services, but somehow HAProxy is different.
 To work correctly, systemd needs a main PID, this is the PID of the process that systemd will supervises.